Erik-Z/Procedurally-Generated-Universe/README.md

 Except instead of writing it in C++ using his Pixel engine, I wrote it in Python using the Pygame Game Engine.

 Obviously, there are alot of syntax changes.
 The most notable logic change is that I did not use his random Double function, instead I opted to use the Python Random Library's Uniform function.
+There were also a lot of data structure changes as some of the data structures used in his video were not avalible in python.

 I also made the resolution a bit bigger.